HRYW

 HRYW (95.9 FM, "Radio Panamericana") is a radio station based in Tegucigalpa, Honduras under the corporate ownership of Sociedad Mercantil CIMADIAL S. de R.L.
 It broadcasts news, sport and music and station broadcasts on 95.9 MHz FM.
+The station has a target audience of over 35.It operates 24/7 and was authorized as a radio station since 1966 by the National Telecommunications Committee.And ratified in 2003.